Siuslaw National Forest > Western Lane Fire Patrol 15S-8W-12

 September 16, 1915: "Robert Kuykendall is home from Triangle lake, where he has been spending the past few weeks.
 He also spent some time on the lookout at Prairie mountain for the forest service."
 (Morning Register)

 August 29, 1917: "H.M.
-Mayor, a lookout stationed at the summit of Prairie Mountain, today telephoned a friend in Eugene that flies had prevented his reporting a fire immediately after its discovery.
+Mayo, a lookout stationed at the summit of Prairie Mountain, today telephoned a friend in Eugene that flies had prevented his reporting a fire immediately after its discovery.
 It is cold at night on the mountain top and the insects had crawled into the generator of his telephone to get out of the cold.
 The box acted as a trap and the accumulated flies finally put the instrument out of commission.
 The fire at Noti was reported spreading today.
 Mr. Mayor has reported 100 fires since July 18."
 (The Oregonian)

 May 28, 1920: " Mt Roman Nose and Prairie Mountain will be used as lookouts as in the past and both these stations will be equipped with modern cabins and fire finders.
 Telephone lines have already been built to these points."
 (The West)